Meet the Staff

 She enjoys working with children, having raised a large family, as well as hiking and other outdoor activities.

-Rochelle joined NECIC in 2014 as a part-time Community Garden Organizer.
+Walter joined NECIC as Community Garden Organizer in 2018.

 Nyasha Oden, Community Organizer